grafana/k6-operator/README.md

 ### Installing the CRD

-The k6 operator includes custom resources called `K6` and `PrivateLoadZone`.
+The k6-operator includes custom resources called `TestRun` and `PrivateLoadZone`.
 These will be automatically installed when you do a deployment or install a bundle, but in case you want to do it yourself, you may run the command below:

 ```bash
 make install
 ```

+> :warning: `K6` CRD has been substituted with `TestRun` CRD and will be deprecated in the future.

 ## Usage

-Two samples are available in `config/samples`, one for a test script and one for an actual test run.
+Samples are available in `config/samples` and `e2e/`, both for `TestRun` and for `PrivateLoadZone`.

 ### Adding test scripts